MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/DMY2DATE-Function--Date-.md

  *Day*
  Type: Integer

- The number of the day in the month \(1\-31\)
+ The number of the day in the month \(1-31\)

  *Month*
  Type: Integer

- The number of the month in the year \(1\-12\).
+ The number of the month in the year \(1-12\).
 If you omit this optional parameter, the current month will be used as the default.

  *Year*
  Type: Integer

- The four\-digit number of the year.
+ The four-digit number of the year.
 If you omit this optional parameter, the current year is used as the default.

 ## Property Value/Return Value
  Type: Date